-As Figure 16-9 shows the output generated is, in contrast to the phase correct mode, symmetrical in all periods.
+As Figure 16-9 on page 129 shows the output generated is, in contrast to the phase correct mode, symmetrical in all periods.
 Since the OCR1x Registers are updated at BOTTOM, the length of the rising and the falling slopes will always be equal.
 This gives symmetrical output pulses and is therefore frequency correct.